-Here visualisation of the end result was added to the simple but effective exercise.’
+Here visualization of the end result was added to the simple but effective exercise.’

-When we are trying to cure one specific ailment we are suffering from, it is so easy to fall into the trap that modern allopathic medicine has fallen into, and to forget that it is the whole system that must looked into and re-balanced, as everything is interconnected…
+When we are trying to cure one specific ailment we are suffering from, it is so easy to fall into the trap that modern allopathy has fallen into, and to forget that it is the whole system that must be looked into and re-balanced, as everything is interconnected…

 From my own experience of the past six months, I can vouch for the ‘head and neck exercise’ and certify that, together with plenty of water taken internally as well, there is an instantaneous improvement of the vision every time during the day that I am doing that exercise while I am sitting at my desk and writing this blog!